-5 Avoidable Roadblocks That Stop Your VA Home Loan Approval
+5 Common Roadblocks To VA Home Loan Approval

 Sometimes, the mortgage application process reminds me of this cop show dialog: “We can do this the easy way or we can do this the hard way.”

 Usually, the application process is fairly easy, especially when people do their homework, set specific goals and collect the necessary financial, tax, and legal documents.
 In these cases, the process can proceed quickly and painlessly.
 In other cases, however, obstacles block the route.

 Below are my top 5 avoidable roadblocks to qualifying for a VA home loan, along with some advice on how to address these issues.

 5 common issues with VA home loans & what to do

 1. A debt-to-income ratio that’s too high

 As I mentioned in a previous blog, having too much debt relative to income is a common problem.
 By way of solutions, you could: (A) wait until the debt is paid off before applying for a mortgage; (2) consolidate the debt to reduce the size of your monthly debt payments; or (3) get a co-borrower to help with income issues.
 Any of these solutions should help you qualify for a mortgage, but debt consolidation and getting a co-borrower are often the fastest and most realistic solutions.